SmartHome-yourself/sonoff-tx-ultimate-for-esphome/README.md

 &nbsp;

 # Example Code
-This is an example for the smallest sonoff tx ultimate configuration including an own action-event.
+This is an example of a custom touch action.
-It implement the logic of the package to use the main functionality of the sonoff tx ultimate switch.

-It's up to you, what you do in this events.
+It extends the main functionalities of the Sonoff TX Ultimate switch by adding a custom log output when the touch surface is pressed.

+Feel free to customize the actions according to your needs.

 ```
-substitutions:
-  name: "shys-tx-ultimate"
-  friendly_name: "SHYS TX Ultimate"
-  relay_count: "2"

-packages:
-  smarthomeyourself.tx-ultimate: github://SmartHome-yourself/sonoff-tx-ultimate-for-esphome/tx_ultimate.yaml@main

-esphome:
-  name: ${name}
-  name_add_mac_suffix: false

-api:
-ota:

-wifi:
-  ssid: !secret wifi_ssid
-  password: !secret wifi_password

-  ap:
-    ssid: ${friendly_name} AP
-    password: "top_secret"

 tx_ultimate_touch:
   id: tx_touch
   uart: my_uart